joshualai9922/Youtube-Clone/README.md

 ## Project Overview

-The YouTube Clone Project is designed to provide a hands-on experience in developing a React-based web application.
-It mimics the core features of the YouTube platform, such as viewing videos, searching for content, and managing user accounts.
-By working on this project, you can gain valuable insights into building modern web applications using React, making API requests, and handling user authentication.
+The YouTube Clone Project mimics the core features of the YouTube platform, such as viewing videos, searching for content, and managing user accounts.
+By working on this project, I gained valuable insights into building modern web applications using React & making API requests.

 ## Features